The Assistance Fund of Cambodia "ABOUT US"

 Roger Bailey, B.A., Pharm.D. - Director

 Compared to the other directors, Roger is relatively new to the Cambodian experience.
-He is a semi-retired pharmacist/manager that worked for a large HMO in the California for 26 years.
+He is a retired pharmacist/manager that worked for a large HMO in the California for 26 years.
 Through his association with Chris Hilleary, he made a life-changing trip in 10/05 to work with Chris on his child survival project.
 He came back to the US knowing how little it takes to make a difference and the desire to do more.
-In Jan 06, he set up a successful fund raising effort to help Operation Smile and the orphaned girls he had met at the Anakut Laor facility.
+In Jan 06, he set up a successful fund raising effort to help Operation Smile and the orphaned children he had met at the Anakut Laor facility.
 Roger came back from that trip with even more of a desire and drive to set up something more permanent.
 Working with the other directors, he was able to set up The Assistance Fund of Cambodia.
 Living in California, Roger continues to help raise money, manage the web-site and support educational efforts for individual Cambodian citizens.

 Mark Abatangelo -RTD- Director

-Mark is the latest member of our board of directors.
+Mark is a welcome member of our board of directors.
 He originally hails from San Diego, Ca, where his never ending search for the perfect wave began.
 He put 20 years into real estate before retiring to South East Asia where he divides his time between Cambodia and Thailand.
 A keen surfer and off-road motorcycle rider, he is best known for his mostly unstoppable conversation (even while on a wave) and his ability to get things done.